Park Planning

 • We are investing in stabilizing these buildings, preventing further deterioration, and restoring them to be a source of community pride and a place to learn about and share Dr. Woodson’s legacy.

 • We are working expeditiously, but we want to preserve as much of the historic fabric as possible.
-This is a complicated restoration, and we don’t always know what we’re going to find as we go through.
+This is a complicated restoration, and we do not always know what we are going to find as we go through.

 • So many people are passionate about this place, and interested in supporting the home and Dr. Woodson’s legacy.
-We are working with the National Park Foundation and partners to explore both federal and private funding to complete the project.
+We have worked with the National Park Foundation and partners to explore both federal and private funding to complete the project.

 Tara Morrison and guests